 How do you set up a kamayan?

 Create a captivating breakfast kamayan table by laying fresh banana leaves as the base.
 Arrange an assortment of your favorite Filipino foods and spread it across the table.
+Add tropical decor, play Tagalog tunes, and encourage hand dining for a fun, immersive experience that celebrates togetherness and Filipino culture.

 Remember, there are no hard and fast rules; embrace creativity to make your breakfast kamayan truly special and memorable.
-Enjoy the communal feast with loved ones and cherish the moments created around the table.
+Enjoy the communal meal with loved ones and cherish the moments created around the table.

 What is the proper way to eat with your hands?